pytest-dev/pytest-iam/doc/client-applications.rst

 .. note::

-   Canaille has a :attr:`~canaille.oidc.basemodels.Client.trusted` parameter.
+   Clients have a :attr:`~canaille.oidc.basemodels.Client.trusted` parameter.
-   When it is :data:`True` for a client, end-users won't be showed a consent page when the client redirect them to the IAM authorization page.
+   When it is :data:`True`, end-users won't be showed a consent page when the client redirect them to the IAM authorization page.

 Note that the IAM implements the `OAuth2/OIDC dynamic client registration protocol <https://datatracker.ietf.org/doc/html/rfc7591>`_,